zkportal/aleo-oracle-docs/docs/guide/index.md

 ### Request body

 Can be used to provide a POST request body for the attestation target request.
 Max allowed size is `{{ variables.constants.attestation_text_size_limit }}`.
-Has effect only when Request method is `POST`.
+Has effect only when the Request method is `POST`.

 !!! example